zammad/zammad-admin-documentation/system/subscription.rst

 In case you no longer want to use Zammad's SaaS, you can cancel your subscription by using the red *Yes, please cancel my subscription* button.

-To cancel the description, enter the FQDN of your Zammad instance and provide a reason for your cancellation.
+To cancel the subscription, enter the FQDN of your Zammad instance and provide a reason for your cancellation.

 Your subscription will end the day after your trial or billing period ends.